 I think the numbers like Bat Out Of Hell and Paradise will be awesome.
 Tink’s number is a little spotlight and if people are going to sing along to that it’s going to be really cool and really fun.

 Meat Loaf attended one of the recent matinees, had you known for a while that he would be attending?

 No, I think we found out the day before.
-About two weeks before that they had Brian May in as well and they told us that at the half an hour call.
+About two weeks before that they had Brian May in as well and they told us that at the half hour call!

 Are there any West End musicals you’d like to see?

-I really want to see Tina, I would like to have seen The Grinning Man.
-I have seen Memphis, that was the best thing I’ve ever seen in my whole entire life, Memphis please come back!
+I really want to see Tina, and I would like to have seen The Grinning Man.
+I have seen Memphis, that was the best thing I’ve ever seen in my whole entire life… Memphis, please come back!